mark-ting/uac-test/README.md

 # uac-test#
-uac-test is a simple, no-frills* command line utility to test DPS for Ultra Autocannons (UACs) in PGI's MechWarrior Online.
+uac-test is a simple, no-frills* command-line utility to test DPS for Ultra Autocannons (UACs) in PGI's MechWarrior Online.

-*Sorry, I wish it could make you a sandwich, but `sudo`err, I mean `Run as administrator`can only do so much.
+*Sorry, I wish it could make you a sandwich, but `sudo` err, I mean `Run as administrator` can only do so much.

 ## Application Usage: ##
     uac-test [uactype] [module] [fastfire] [cycles]